Twometer/ArduLeucht/README.md

 (this is german for ArduGlow)

 ## Pre-Release Disclaimer
 This is a pre-release.
 Some things might not yet work as expected.
 If something doesn't work, open an issue.
 If you'd like to have a feature added, open an issue.
+If you plan on using ArduLeucht in a production environment, you should have some kind of automatic updating solution.
+Feel free to contact me at the e-mail below (German & English).

 Important: To get log output, go to the install folder and start the `ArduLeucht.jar` file by opening `cmd` and typing `java -jar ArduLeucht.jar`.
 This way, you'll get error messages if something goes wrong.
 Without these messages I **cannot** fix most bugs.